 The Investment Manager's loan committee (which is also the loan committee of PMC Capital), which is comprised of members of the Company's senior management, makes a determination with respect to each loan application.
 The Investment Manager's loan committee generally meets on a daily basis and either approves the loan application as submitted, approves the loan application subject to additional conditions or rejects the loan application.
 After a loan is approved, the credit department will prepare and submit to the borrower a good faith estimate and cost sheet detailing the anticipated costs of the financing.
 The closing department reviews the loan file and assigns the loan to the Company's counsel, the fees of whom are paid by the borrower.
-Prior to any funding of a loan, the closing department is provided with the loan documentation from the closing attorney which is reviewed prior to authorizing disbursement.
+Prior to any funding of a loan, the closing attorney which is reviewed prior to authorizing disbursement.